BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

 ```

-We may want to create patches from very large shapes.
+We may want to create patches from very large shapefiles.
 To achieve this, the below code block is helpful

 ```
 def preprocess_patch(patch):